x1angli/pyDDNS/README.md

 DDNS-chiasma
 ============

-A Dynamic DNS system that updates DNS records
+A Dynamic DNS system that updates DNS records.

 # Introduction
-This python file has three modules:
+This python file has the following three modules:

-* Server
-* Upstream
-* Downstream
+1. server
+    `server` module used in the Sever.

-`server` provides Restful API to get client IP, get silo list and maintain each silo
+    `server` provides RESTful APIs to get some silo information so that we can use these APIs to get client IP, get silo list or maintain each silo.

-`client/upstream` can check public IP of local host, then update dns recoder of silo specified in `client/config.yml`
+2. upstream
+    `upstream` module used in the upstream computer.

+    The upstream computer normally has an ever-changing IP.
+To keep track of the dynamic IP, we need to execute the upstream Python module from time to time.
+Once the upstream module is executed, it retrieves the IP of itself.
+If the IP address has changed, it would update the DNS record specified in the configuration file.

+3. downstream
+    `downstream` module used in the downstream computer.

-`client/downstream` can get dns recoder of silo specified in `client/config.yml`, then modify local host file to change DNS rules.
+    Since we don't know if the IP of upstream computer has changed, we must execute the downstream Python module. `downstream` can get DNS record specified in its configuration file, and then modify the local host file to change DNS rules without any manual modification.

-## How does it work
+## How it works
 ### On the upstream machine
+`client/upstream` has a configuration file named `client/config.yml` to store Server and DNS details.
+Besides, `client/config.yml` provides a entry named `getIpFrom`.
+If the upstream machine has an independent public IP, it will set to `Socket`.
+Otherwise, setting to `ServerApi`.

-There is a file named `client/config.yml` to store Server and DNS details. `client/upstream` can checks current public IP, and sends `Get /silos/silo_id` request to check if the ip address of dns records has changed.
-If the ip address of dns records has changed, it will send `PUT /silos/silo_id` request to update dns recoder of silo specified in `client/config.yml`.
+When we execute `client/upstream` in the upstream computer, it will send `Get /silos/silo_id` request to retrieve the IP of itself.
+If the IP address has changed, it will continue to send `PUT /silos/silo_id` request to update DNS record of silo specified in `client/config.yml`.
+So finally, we can get a latest configuration file on the upstream machine.

-The setting file `client/config.yml` provides a entry named `getIpFrom`.
-Set to `Socket`, if your upstream machine has an independent public IP.
-Otherwise, setting to `ServerApi` may work in your situation.

 ### On the downstream machine
-`client/downstream` sends `Get /silos/silo_id` request to get dns recoder of silo specified in `client/config.yml` mentioned above, and modify local host file to change DNS rules.
+In the last part of this section, we just get a latest yml file but not the local host file which stores DNS rules, so we must execute `client/downstream` on the upstream computer.
+First, `client/downstream` sends `Get /silos/silo_id` request to get DNS record of silo specified in `client/config.yml`.
+And then, it will modify the local host file to change DNS rules.

 ### On the server
-`server` provide Restful API to get client IP, get silo list and maintain each silo.
-And there is also a file named `client/config.yml` to store DB settings like `username`, you can modify settings in the file for your actual situation.
+`server` provides RESTful API to get client IP, get silo list or maintain each silo.
+And there is also a file named `client/config.yml` to store DB settings like `username`, we can modify settings in the file for our actual situation.

 `server` uses web framework Flask to build RESTful API.
-For more details, please read the [RESTful API Specification](#api) section.
+For more details, please read the "RESTful API Specification" section.

 ## Installation
 1. Make sure Python is properly installed on all platforms (i.e. Server, Upstream, Downstream)